Vancouver Canadians

-The Vancouver Canadians are a professional Minor League Baseball team based in Vancouver, British Columbia.
-Founded in 2000 after the relocation of the Southern Oregon Timberjacks to Vancouver, the Canadians are members of the Northwest League and, since 2021, serve as the High-A affiliate of the Toronto Blue Jays.
-The team plays its home games at Nat Bailey Stadium.
+The Vancouver Canadians are a Minor League Baseball (MiLB) team located in Vancouver, British Columbia.
+They are members of the Northwest League and the High-A affiliate of the Toronto Blue Jays.
+The Canadians play their home games at Nat Bailey Stadium, which was built in 1951.
+They have been the only MiLB team based in Canada since the Ottawa Lynx relocated to Allentown, Pennsylvania, in 2008.